Timpng98/Project-2-CTF/README.md

 # Project-2-CTF

-This is a capture the flag from the fake website ReKall Corporation and their servers
+This is a capture the flag from the fake website ReKall Corporation and their servers using the MITRE ATT&cK as well as Lockheed Martin Framework

 Utlizing:
   1. Docker